 7. Health Care

-India in case of health care facilities still lakes the adequate supply.
-In Health care sector also there is huge gape between demand and supply at all the levels of society.
-Still there are so many urban areas were you could hardly find any multi specialty hospital.
+India in case of health care facilities still lacks the adequate supply.
+In Healthcare sector also there is a huge gap between demand and supply at all the levels of society.
+Still, there are so many urban areas where you could hardly find any multi specialty hospital.
 And in case of metros the market sentiments itself created a need of psychological consultation.

 Healthcare, which is a US$ 35 billion industry in India, is expected to reach over US$ 75 billion by 2012 and US$ 150 billion by 2017.
 The healthcare industry is interestingly poised as it strives to emerge as a global hub due to the distinct advantages it enjoys in clinical excellence and low costs.